MarounMaroun/gitlink/README.md

 gitlink <SHA>
 ```

-which will open the browser with the issue referenced in the commit message.
+If only one issue is referenced in the commit message, it'll be opened in the browser.
+Otherwise, you'll get a list of links for the issue.

 For example, having the following log:

 ```
-Author: MarounMaroun <****.com>
+Author: MarounMaroun <****  .com>
 Date:   Tue Jun 30 23:16:30 2020 +0300

     BD-5562: handle missing user in the user service